cockytrumpet/Team4/PAGE_TESTING.md

 - Test to make sure that the form submission data is passed to the back-end
 - Test to make sure there is a successful redirect upon submission of a project
 - Test to make sure that the redirect to the project page renders the data submitted by the user correctly
+- Test that each element has proper padding and margins to ensure the page renders properly and test that input is displayed properly within the text area

 ### Resources Page
 ![Alt text](static_assets/resources.png)
 #### Description: